dbishab/configs/scripts/vnstat/README.md

-This is a basic script page for using [vnstat].
+This document provides a basic script template for utilizing the [vnstat] utility.

-Using these scripts require installation of [vnstat] package.

-Any additional configs on [vnstat] command requires the name of interfaces.
-These interfaces could be found using the command [ifconfig].
-This command could be installed using the package [net-tools].
+Prior to executing these scripts, ensure that the [vnstat] package is properly installed on the system.

+Most [vnstat] commands require specification of a network interface.
+The available interfaces can be listed using the [ifconfig] command, which is provided by the [net-tools] package (and may need to be installed separately).

-In this file, two interfaces used are [wlan0] for wifi and [tailscale0] for tailscale.
-These interfaces could be changed according to user needs and demands.
-If the user has more than given interfaces, same command could be repeated with the other interface.
+In this script, two network interfaces are referenced: [wlan0] for the Wi-Fi connection and [tailscale0] for the Tailscale VPN.
+These interface names are configurable and should be adjusted based on the user's system configuration.
+If additional interfaces are present, the same [vnstat] commands may be replicated for each desired interface.